Nibezak/payflow-package/docs/core/reference/carts.md

 Over time you will experience a build up of carts in your database that you may want to regularly remove.

-You can enable automatic removal of these carts using the `lunar.carts.prune_tables.enabled` config.
+You can enable automatic removal of these carts using the `payflow.carts.prune_tables.enabled` config.
 By setting this to `true` any carts without an order associated will be removed after 90 days.

-You can change the number of days carts are retained for using the `lunar.carts.prune_tables. prune_interval` config.
+You can change the number of days carts are retained for using the `payflow.carts.prune_tables. prune_interval` config.

-If you have specific needs around pruning you can also change the `lunar.carts.prune_tables.pipelines` array to determine what carts should be removed.
+If you have specific needs around pruning you can also change the `payflow.carts.prune_tables.pipelines` array to determine what carts should be removed.